emqx/MQTTX/README.md

 ---

-[MQTTX](https://mqttx.app) is a cross-platform MQTT 5.0 client tool open sourced by [EMQ](https://emqx.io), which can run on macOS, Linux and Windows, and supports formatting MQTT payload.
+[MQTT X](https://mqttx.app) is a cross-platform MQTT 5.0 client tool open sourced by [EMQ](https://emqx.io), which can run on macOS, Linux and Windows, and supports formatting MQTT payload.

-[MQTTX](https://mqttx.app) simplifies the operation logic of the page with the help of chatting software.
+[MQTT X](https://mqttx.app) simplifies the operation logic of the page with the help of chatting software.
 The user can quickly create a connection to save and establish multiple connection clients at the same time.
 It is convenient for the user to quickly test the connection of MQTT/TCP、MQTT/TLS, MQTT/WebSocket Publish / Subscribe functions and other features.

 > [MQTT](http://mqtt.org/faq) stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.